ColgateUniversityComputerScience/cosc208notes/notesA/2022-11-16_worksheet.md

     ```

     ```
-* A grocery list is arranged in alphabetical order – neither
+* A grocery list is arranged in alphabetical order
     ```

     ```
-* Clothes in a closet are grouped into outfits, with a sweater, a shirt, and a pair of pants stored next to each other – spatial locality
+* Clothes in a closet are grouped into outfits, with a sweater, a shirt, and a pair of pants stored next to each other
     ```

     ```
-* Boxes of cereal, bowls, and spoons are stored in adjacent kitchen cabinets/drawers – spatial locality
+* Boxes of cereal, bowls, and spoons are stored in adjacent kitchen cabinets/drawers
     ```

     ```